Mitigating Quantum Gate Errors for Variational Eigensolvers Using Hardware-Inspired Zero-Noise Extrapolation: Numerical results

+We begin by considering a case of $n=6$ qubits with depolarizing noise of strength $\{\bar{q}_{jk}\}$ sampled from a uniform distribution on the interval $[0, 0.001]$.
+The depth of the ansatz circuit is chosen such that the noiseless VQE energy differs from the ground energy of the problem by no more than $1\%$ of the spectral gap.
+In the considered case, the required depths were 4, 8 and 1 layers for the Ising A, Ising B, and water Hamiltonians, respectively.

+The results of ZNE for all considered Hamiltonians are demonstrated in Fig.~\ref{fig:epsilons_and_fits}.
+Each point in Fig.~\ref{fig:epsilons_and_fits} (a) - \ref{fig:epsilons_and_fits} (c) represents energy $E$ obtained for a specific permutation $\pi \in S_n$; all possible 720 permutations were used for ZNE.
+A linear fit of energies for the considered perturbations indeed allows one to recover the energy of the noiseless VQE approximation with a high accuracy.
+In all three cases, the extrapolated energy differs from the true ground energy by at most $5\times10^{-4}$.
+Indeed, in Appendix~\ref{intercept_bnd} we show that, in the case of ansatz circuits with a regular graph structure, the ZNE over all permutations approximates noiseless expectation value exactly (up to higher order terms in \eqref{eq:e_permute}).

-Further we observe that the energies obtained for the Hamiltonians of type (a) better approximate a linear trend compared to the energies obtained for the Hamiltonians of type (b).
-To explain this behavior we recall that the deviation from the linear trend is governed by the non-uniformity of the energies $\epsilon_{jk}^l$, which is captured by the quantity $\text{max}\{\sum_{l} \vert \epsilon^l_{jk}\vert \}$ (see Appendix \ref{appen_0}).
-Figs.~\ref{fig:epsilons_and_fits_c} and \ref{fig:epsilons_and_fits_d} illustrate that point: for the Hamiltonian of type (a), the energies $E_{jk}^l$ are more concentrated around the mean, and the linear trend with the CES is more apparent.
-At the same time, for the Hamiltonian of type (b) the distribution of the energies is wider, and consequently, the linear trend is less apparent.
+The energies obtained for the Ising A model and the water Hamiltonian better approximate a linear trend compared to the energies obtained for the Ising B model.
+To explain this behavior we recall that the deviation from the linear trend is governed by the non-uniformity of the energies $\epsilon_{jk}^l$, which is captured by the quantity $\text{max}|\sum_{l} \epsilon^l_{jk} |$ (see Appendix \ref{appen_0}).
+Figs.~\ref{fig:epsilons_and_fits} (d) - (f) illustrate that point: for the Ising A model and water Hamiltonians the energies $E_{jk}^l$ are more concentrated around the mean, and the linear trend with the CES is more apparent.
+At the same time, for the Ising B model the distribution of the energies is wider, and consequently, the linear trend is less evident.